trananhtuuuuuuuu/Lab-3-DBSE/README.md

 # Running follow code below, please

-cd student_management
+- cd into your my folder which you cloned from link github
+- after go on that my folder let follow these command below
-pip install -r requirements.txt streamlit run app.py
+- pip install -r requirements.txt
+- streamlit run app.py